by Fiona Macaskill

 However, although e-learning is a fantastic way of building & refreshing knowledge, ‘hands on’ will always be the best way to ensure you have all the essential knowledge to prescribe for the procedures you are involved with & this is every insurers preferred option & for some insurers, the only option!

-What about prescribing for more advanced BOTOX® treatments such as Hyperhidrosis or Migraines?
+What about prescribing for more advanced BOTOX® treatments such as excessive sweating or migraines?

 Again, this can be a tricky area that every individual prescriber needs to check directly – as it could be dependent on the prescriber’s background.